chrishay1/Getting-and-cleaning-data/README.md

 This repository contains the following

 -tidydata.csv.
-This is the CSV output file to fulfill the requirements of the -Codebook.MD.
-This is a file containing more information relating to the data set.
+This is the CSV output file to fulfill the requirements of the assingment

+-Codebook.MD.
+This is a file containing more information relating to the data set including column names & desrcriptors, how the data is laid out, and the

 -run_analysis.R.
 This is the R script used to download & extract the data, import the relevant tables into R, and then merge / summarise the data as needed.